How To Layout An ADA Aluminum Pipe Railing

 5. Begin measuring your handrail cuts at a common corner.

-6. To cut the handrailing to the appropriate lengths, dimensions from each section of the ramp need to be determined.
+6. To cut the handrail to the appropriate lengths, dimensions from each section of the ramp need to be determined.
 Follow the equations below to determine cut lengths.
-Note: both the top rail and midrail will be cut to the same lengths.
-Continue to cut hand railing for each individual area, by measuring each surface area section.
+Note: both the top rail and midrail sections will be cut to the same lengths.
+Continue to cut the handrail for each individual area by measuring each surface area section.
 Note: Handrail may need to be modified in the field for any minor adjustments to cut lengths.

 7. Test fit each handrail section and connect any fittings at the corners and ends.

-9. Drill a #3 hole into each of the marked areas on the handrailing.
+9. Drill a #3 hole into each of the marked areas on the handrail.

 10. Secure the handrail to each of the IR85 brackets with the 1/4˝ self-tapping screws (see illustration below).